llvm/llvm-project/clang/docs/UsersManual.rst

    On Darwin **-fstandalone-debug** is enabled by default.
 The **-fno-standalone-debug** option can be used to get to turn on the vtable-based optimization described above.

-.. option:: -fuse-ctor-homing

-   This optimization is similar to the optimizations that are enabled as part of -fno-standalone-debug.
-Here, Clang only emits type info for a non-trivial, non-aggregate C++ class in the modules that contain a definition of one of its constructors.
-This relies on the additional assumption that all classes that are not trivially constructible have a non-trivial constructor that is used somewhere.
-The negation, -fno-use-ctor-homing, ensures that constructor homing is not used.

-   This flag is not enabled by default, and needs to be used with -cc1 or -Xclang.

 .. option:: -g